Pancakes and applesauce, together at last!

 Clean and quarter an apple, remove the core.
 Cut into thin slices about 1/8 – 1/4 inch.

-As pancakes become done (I get four at a time), place them in the oven on the warm cookie sheet to keep warm until all pancakes are ready.
+As pancakes finish, place them in the oven on the warm cookie sheet to keep warm until all pancakes are ready.

 Serve with pure maple syrup.
 A few fresh apple slices would also be great to serve.

-Makes 9 pancakes, serving 3.
-Store leftover pancakes in an air tight container in the refrigerator or freezer.
+Store leftover pancakes in an airtight container in the refrigerator or freezer.
 Reheat your pancakes using one of these methods from eHow.

 Make a vegan buttermilk by adding a teaspoon of apple cider vinegar or juice of 1/2 small lemon to the milk 10 minutes before using.